WeLikeGraphQL/wordpress-graphql-api-example/README.md

 ### 2. Ansible (for Linux)

-If you want to use [Ansible](https://www.ansible.com/), then invoke:
+If you do not have Docker installed, then you can install everything using [Ansible](https://www.ansible.com/).
+Invoke:

-`ansible-playbook playbook/main.yml`
+`ansible-playbook main.yml`

 It will install the needed stuff on your host.

-If you have Linux distribution that is not supported by Docker and it causes errors, then change the following part in `playbook/roles/vagrant/tasks/install.yml`:
+If you have Linux distribution that is not supported by Docker and it causes errors, then change the following part in `roles/vagrant/tasks/install.yml`:

 `{{ ansible_distribution|lower}}-{{ ansible_distribution_release }}`